DevonTomatoSandwich/SampleSmileys/README.md

 ## Why restore previous purchases with a button?
 I originally restored purchases automatically on initialising the app.
 This isn't very efficient as each time the user opens the app a connection to billing must take place checking if items were purchased before.
 Also if the user is offline, they can't connect then they will have to continue without their purchases.
 A better way to do it is saving the purchases locally either with shared preferences (used in this repo) or a database (I'm using Hive for flutter on my real app).
 In fact I'm sure you have to do it this way as Apple denied one of my reviews because I restored purchases automatically on initialising the app.
 Now when i open my app the flow is:
+1. Open App
-  Open App > check purchases from local preferences > if no purchases in local preferences, check store > if purchases in store, set the product as being able to be restored by the user
+2. Check purchases from local preferences
+3. If no purchases in local preferences, check store

-Another reason apple wants you to do this is so that if a user downloads the app on multiple devices with the same apple id, purchases can be restored across multiple devices.
+4. If purchases in store, set the product as being able to be restored by the user Another reason apple wants you to do this is so that if a user downloads the app on multiple devices with the same apple id, purchases can be restored across multiple devices.

 ## Get Started